 Houston Astros 2012 Draft: Where Are They Now?

-The rebuild of the Houston Astros really started with the 2012 Draft as it was the first draft with new GM Jeff Luhnow at the helm, and since the Rebuild has been completed as the Astros are now a Playoff Contender year in and year out, here is where the first ten picks of the Houston Astros’ 2012 Draft are now:
+The rebuild of the Houston Astros really started with the 2012 Draft as it was the first draft with new GM Jeff Luhnow at the helm.
+This drafted really pushed the Astros forward in the rebuild and helped them win a World Series in 2017.
+Here is where the first ten picks of the Houston Astros’ 2012 Draft are now:

 Round 1, Pick 1 – Carlos Correa, SS